AllenDowney/ModSimPy/README.md

 Of course, you should replace with your GitHub user name.
 After cloning, you should have a new directory called .

-If you don’t want to use Git, you can download my files in a Zip archive from <http://modsimpy.com/zip>.
-You will need a program like WinZip or gzip to unpack the Zip file.
-Make a note of the location of the files you download.

 Running Jupyter
 ---------------